Norwegian Waffles

 Add melted butter to milk.

-Gradually add dry ingredients to liquid while stirring until you have a smooth consistency.
+Gradually add the dry ingredients to the liquid while stirring until you have a smooth consistency.
 If the batter is too thick add a small amount of cold water.

 In Norway, we use a special, heart-shaped, electric iron (left) to make traditional Norske Vaffler.

-To serve, use food scissors to cut around each heart; spread butter and arrange them on a pretty serving plate and place a bowl of fruit or berry preserves on the
+To serve the Norwegian waffles, use kitchen scissors to cut around each heart; spread butter and arrange them on a pretty serving plate and place a bowl of fruit or berry preserves in the center and with a bowl of whipped cream or sour cream on the side.
+Enjoy.
+Yummy!

-Norwegian waffles are also tasty with thinly sliced Norsk Brunost, a type of sweet goat cheese (gjeitost or low fat mysost, Gudbrandsdalsost), all of them are called brunost.
+Norwegian Waffles are also tasty with thinly sliced Norsk Brunost, a Norwegian sweet goat cheese (gjetost/brunost, or low-fat mysost, Gudbrandsdalsost), both are called brunost.